 Variable type Variable range Meaning Q parameters: Q parameters affect all NC programs in the control's memory.
 0 to 99 User-defined Q parameters, if there are no overlaps with the HEIDENHAIN SL cycles Q parameters between 0 and 99 have a local effect within macros and cycles.
 This means that the control will not return changes to the NC program.
 For this reason, use the Q parameter range 1200 to 1399 for machine manufacturer cycles!
-100 to 199 Q parameters for special functions on the control that can be read by user-defined NC programs or by cycles 200 to 1199 Q parameters for functions defined by HEIDENHAIN (e.g., cycles) 1200 to 1399 Q parameters for functions (e.g., cycles) Q parameters for functions defined by the machine manufacturer (e.g., cycles) 1400 to 1999 User-defined Q parameters QL parameters: QL parameters are active locally within QL parameters are active locally within an NC program.
-0 to 499 User-defined QL parameters QR parameters: QR parameter affect all NC programs in the control's memory; they are retained even after a restart of the control.
+100 to 199 Q parameters for special functions on the control that can be read by user-defined NC programs or by cycles 200 to 1199 Q parameters for functions defined by HEIDENHAIN (e.g., cycles) 1200 to 1399 Q parameters for functions defined by the machine manufacturer (e.g., cycles) 1400 to 1999 User-defined Q parameters QL parameters: QL parameters are active locally within an NC program.
+0 to 499 User-defined QL parameters QR parameters: QR parameter affect all NC programs in the control's memory; the are retained even after a restart of the control.
 0 to 99 User-defined QR parameters 100 to 199 QR parameters for functions defined by HEIDENHAIN (e.g., cycles) 200 to 499 QR parameters for functions defined by the machine manufacturer (e.g., cycles)